-Stillman, now approached Mrs. Mel-Soon as he had made that remark, len, and whispered in her ear, 'Per-Mrs. Mellen and her daughter entered haps your husband may not drink much: groggery; this good woman hurried to counter, and felt as if he had performed resist no longer and gone to slake his His words penetrated her soul like thirst at this fountain of liquid fire, iron for a moment, and almost threw His wife, too, indulged the same fears, her from her accustomed balance; but and little Hattie's eyes were wet with she soon recovered, and forced herself to believe that the rumseller had made 'Good morning, Mrs. Mellen,' said up the story for the express purpose of chuckled over his feat.
-He noticed that his remarks had prowondered what the rumseller had whis- 'Those that live in glass houses drink, but only to beard the lion in his should not throw stones at their neighbors,' said Stillman, smiling, and gazing 'Heaven be praised for that,' said upon the good woman.
+pledge.
+No, Jordan, all the liquid poi- Mr. Hamblin.
+'And it is your liquor son Stillman ever sold or ever drank that makes fools of you.
+There's no Stillman, now approached Mrs. Mel-Soon as he had made that remark, len, and whispered in her ear.
+'Per-Mrs. Mellen and her daughter entered haps your husband may not drink much; the shop.
+Having been to see Mrs. but he runs after the women.
+Watch He waddled back again behind his groggery; this good woman hurried to counter, and felt as if he had performed His words penetrated her soul like iron for a moment, and almost threw His wife, too, indulged the same fears, her from her accustomed balance; but and little Hattie's eyes were wet with she soon recovered, and forced herself to believe that the rumseller had made 'Good morning, Mrs. Mellen,' said up the story for the express purpose of Mr. Hamblin, while Jordan was holding giving her painful reflections, such as his glass in his trembling hand, and she had given him not long previous.
+Stillman was pouring out another for He stood in front of his decanters and chuckled over his feat. wondered what the rumseller had whis- 'Those that live in glass houses bors,' said Stillman, smiling, and gazing !
+Heaven be praised for that,' said upon the good woman.
 'There are she, breathing more freely, and gazing some sins in this world that are quite anxiously upon Hamblin's calm coun- as bad as others.
-Let us all remember 'Don't add slander to your other would abandon their cups and become sins,' she replied; feeling very indigtering something they did not fully 'Surely I will; but I have been try- hear or understand.
-They soon enfather?' asked Hattie, soon as he enkissing her.
+Let us all remember 'Don't add slander to your other tering something they did not fully 'Surely I will; but I have been try- hear or understand.
+They soon enfather?' asked Hattie, soon as he en- JANE CLARK.